 Research grants are above all intended to support promising junior researchers, especially researchers from outside Germany.
-A grant enables you to work independently on your research topic at a research institution.
 Research fellows receive personal and financial support as well as the facilities from the host institution that they need to carry out their project.

 Application and salary

-You will usually be expected to outline your research interests and experience, provide evidence of your methodical expertise and relevant research publications and also present references.
+- you will be expected to outline your research interests and experience, provide evidence of your methodological expertise and relevant research publications and also present references.

-If the initial application is successful, in most cases you will be invited to attend a job interview or participate in a telephone interview.
+- if the initial application is successful, you will be invited to attend a job interview or participate in a telephone interview.

-Employed research associates at a non-university research institute are paid on the basis of the collective agreement for federal public employees.
-The initial gross monthly salary for a full-time position is roughly 3,700 euros.
+Employed members of research staff at a non-university research institute are paid on the basis of the collective agreement for federal public employees.
+The gross monthly salary for a full-time position depends on experience and amounts to roughly 4,500 euros.